thierr26/thierr26_personal_notes_sphinx_sources/source/email_with_nmh_and_other_cli_programs.rst

 You can specify the "from" address using a -f switch on the command line and specify the mail subject by starting the message with a ``subject:`` line::

-  /usr/sbin/sendmail -f your.email@address.xxx -v recipient@example.com
+  /usr/sbin/sendmail -f sender@example.com -v recipient@example.com
-  subject:Any subject
+  subject:The subject
-  Test
+  The mail body.
   .